composablehorizons/compose-icons/icons-material-icons-outlined-cmp/README.md

-# Material Icons outlined icons for Compose Multiplatform
+# Material Icons Outlined icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Material Icons outlined icons.
+A Compose Multiplatform icon library with all available Material Icons Outlined icons.

 ## Installation